Kids hit the streets for Oregon Trail Days

 People are also reading…

 Many of the families have participated in Oregon Trail Days parades in the past.
-Some of them where first-timers this year.
+Some of them were first-timers this year.

 “It’s not my first time, but it is everybody else’s,” Dail Eastman said about her group.